thecodingmachine/symfony-vuejs/src/api/README.md

 # API

-A PHP backend based on Symfony and with GraphQL endpoints.
+A PHP application based on Symfony and with GraphQL endpoints.

 **All commands have to be run in the `api` service (`make api`).**